Overview

 - Connections

-- Connections is a joint project of the Larimer Center for Mental Health and the Health District, providing mental health and substance abuse resources for Larimer County residents.
+- Mental Health Connections is a joint project of SummitStone Health Partners and the Health District, providing mental health and substance abuse resources for Larimer County residents.

 - HealthInfoSource.com